ajwills72/hbab/docs/core.md

 Putting it all together, the activation of a neuron is the sum of outputs of other neurons it is connected to, each multiplied by the connection weights between those neurons.

-OK, time to test your understanding so far.
-In te first example on the slides, there are two input neurons, with activations of 0.8 and 1.0.
+**Time to test your understanding**.
+In the first example on the slides, there are two input neurons, with activations of 0.8 and 1.0.
 The first has a connection strength of 0.25, the other of .01.
 What's the output activation of the neuron?
-(The answer is 0.21).

 In the second example, note that's a minus 1 there, not a 1.
-(The answer is -0.45).
+Again, what's the output action?
 A couple of things to notice in that second example:

 First, that connections can have a negative weight.
 We call these _inhibitory_ connections because the more one neuron fires, the more it inhibits the firing of the neuron it's connected to.